-Today I’d like to extend a warm welcome to L. Loren.
+Today I’d like to extend a warm welcome to Felicia Denise.
 Welcome to The PBS Blog!
 Let’s get started.

 What is your name and where are you from?

 Felicia Denise is my real name, and I’m a southern girl by birth—Ole Miss—but grew up in Michigan, got married and started a family in California, moved back to Michigan and now I live in Arizona.

 Watch out traveler.
 Always wanted to visit Cali.
 Now, you know I have to ask.
 Since Friday came out, how many times have someone said to you “Bye Felicia?”